MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

   - Your OS version is up-to-date (non-LTSC update channel) and still under support.
   - Your OS has the latest patches installed.
 - Webview2:
-  - Webview2 updates automatically on windows, you should make sure it isn’t blocked.
+  - Webview2 updates automatically on windows, you should make sure it isn't blocked.
 This is updated by Teams on macOS.
   - Webview2 must be a supported version (latest version).

 For more information, see [Teams client system requirements](teams-client-system-requirements.md).